mafm/ledger.py/doc/Introduction.md

 ## Commands

-**Ledger.py** can generate the following reports from an input file:
+Ledger.py can generate the following reports from an input file:
-- --print-balances - show the current balances of accounts mentioned in the input file
+- --print-balances - show balances of accounts mentioned in the input file
 - --print-register - show a running balance for a specified account
 - --print-chart-of-accounts - show the current structure of the accounts
 - --print-transactions - print a re-formatted copy of the transactions in the input file